Here is some advice on staying hydrated and healthy this summer and recognising the warning signs of dehydration in yourself and others.

 When we are ill, we can lose more fluid than we should through our skin, lungs, and gut due to symptoms such as fever, vomiting, and diarrhoea.

-Additionally, certain chronic health conditions, such as heart or kidney disease, can affect how our bodies regulate fluid balance.
+Chronic health conditions, such as heart or kidney disease, can affect how our bodies regulate fluid balance.
 As a result, individuals may become more susceptible to dehydration.

 Many people experience a strong desire for water the following morning after consuming alcoholic beverages.
-Alcohol, like caffeinated beverages, inhibits the release of ADH, the hormone that signals the kidneys to conserve their water stores.
+Alcohol, like caffeinated beverages, inhibits the release of ADH, the hormone that signals the kidneys to conserve water stores.